abinit/abipy/docs/scripts.rst

 This script checks that the options specified in ``manager.yml``, ``scheduler.yml``, and the environment on the local machine are properly configured.
-Please consult the documentation on :ref:`workflows` for a more detailed description of these YAML files.
+Please consult the documentation on the :ref:`taskmanager` for a more detailed description of these YAML files.

 .. command-output:: abicheck.py --no-colors